-NQ International Travel and Airport Operations (Level 6) gives you the knowledge and skills required to work in a wide range of travel and tourism businesses.
+NQ Travel and Tourism (Level 6) gives you the knowledge and skills required to work in a wide range of travel and tourism businesses.
 Successful completion also allows you to move on to HND-level travel and tourism courses.

 What will I learn?

 This course covers a variety of subjects useful for employment in a variety of roles within the tourism industry such as working at the airport, for an airline, in a travel agent or hotel or overseasa as a holiday rep. Subjects covered include: